erroronline1/caro/readme.md

 #### Component editing
 Available elements for components or rather documents are:
 * scanner field, optional as multiple and context identifier
-* text section for information purpose without input, optional with [Markdown](#markdown).
+* text section for information purpose without input, [Markdown](#markdown) by default.
 On record export the content will be prefixed with `::MARKDWON::` to render accordingly.
 This works in theory if contents begin with this character set in general.
 This possible adverse behaviour is recognized within the [risk assessment](#risk-assessment)
 * image for including e.g. infographics
 * single line text input, optional as multiple and with former inputs recommended
 * multi line text input, optional access to text templates and with former inputs recommended